carsontang/carsontang.github.com/_posts/2013-06-01-guide-to-object-file-linking.md

 After the compiler and assembler generate the relocatable object file, the data start at address 0.
 The linker then _relocates_ these sections by associating each with a location with in memory.

+### Executable Object Files

+Having seen in detail what a relocatable object file is, it should be no surprise that an executable object file is simply a relocatable object file with the addresses assigned so that it can be placed into memory for execution.
+There are a few other details, but at a high level, this is the most important.

+At the command line, if the program is invoked, a program called the _loader_ copies the code and data from the executable into main memory.
+The loader then runs the program by jumping to the instruction at the entry point, which is always at the address of the _start symbol.

+The code at _start usually runs some initialization code.
+Then it runs the main routine, which is defined in every C program.
+Finally it runs _exit.

+### Shared Object Files

+Relocatable object files are linked together during compile time.
+As stated before, once the symbols in the relocatable object files are assigned addresses, those cannot be changed unless the compilation process is done again.
+Another disadvantage is the entire object file is linked into the final executable object file.

+A modern innovation is the development of shared object files, which are linked into programs during runtime.
+This is also known as dynamic linking.

+Each file system only has one of each shared object file.
+Each program that uses the shared object file is using the exact same machine code as well.
+They are suffixed by .so.

+### How to create a shared object file

+    unix > gcc -shared -fPIC -o libtest.so test.c

 ### What does ELF stand for?
 executable and linkable format